 If you’re not saving anything, it’s just a recipe for more debt.
 Every emergency expense will wind up on a credit card.
 And let’s face it, there are unexpected expenses all the time!

-Warning sign #6: You spend more than 75% of what you earn
+6. You spend more than 75% of what you earn

 A balanced budget leaves free cash flow so you have some wiggle room.
 In a perfect world, you should only spend about 75% of what you take home each month.
 That 75% should include savings.

 Savings plus free cash flow gives you extra padding for unexpected costs so your finances can handle hiccups.
 You can cover things like gifts for birthday and holidays, and insurance deductibles without batting an eye.
-So, if you you’re budgeted down to the last penny and just “getting by”, you’re probably headed for financial hardship.
+So, if you are budgeted down to the last penny and just “getting by”, you’re probably headed for financial hardship.

 Companies that provide debt relief services check consumer credit reports regularly.
 They do batch searches to find indebted customers, then send offers for relief in bulk.
 So, just receiving mail about your debt problem means you have a debt problem!
 For example, if you’re receiving offers for debt consolidation loans, it means a lender thinks you have enough debt that consolidation is worth your time.